sghctoma/writeups/hacktivity2015-avatao/01-reverse4/01-reverse4.md

 .outro
 ------

 Well, what can I say?
-Such VM, much reverse! :)
+Such VM, much reverse! :) Thx much for the nice challenge,
+@acskurucz!

 What started out as a simple writeup for a simple crackme, became a rather lengthy writeup/r2 tutorial, so kudos if you've read through it.
 I hope you